jrselzer/Andere_Linklisten/Security.md

 * [Ophcrack](https://ophcrack.sourceforge.io/) also offers rainbow tables for download
 * [L0phtcrack](https://www.l0phtcrack.com/)
 * [pwdump](https://www.openwall.com/passwords/windows-pwdump) This handy utility dumps the password database of an NT machine that is held in the NT registry (under HKEY_LOCAL_MACHINE\SECURITY\SAM\Domains\Account\Users) into a valid smbpasswd format file (which is understood by practically all Windows password security auditing tools).
+* [fgdump](https://sectools.org/tool/fgdump/) fgdump is a newer version of the pwdump tool for extracting NTLM and LanMan password hashes from Windows.
+It is also capable of displaying password histories if they are available.
+It outputs the data in L0phtCrack-compatible form, and can write to an output file. fgdump attempts to disable antivirus software before running.
+It then runs pwdump, cachedump (cached credentials dump), and pstgdump (protected storage dump).
+For downloads and more information, visit the [fgdump homepage](http://swamp.foofus.net/fizzgig/fgdump/).